- Town Government

-You will receive your bill via postal mail with mail in, drop off and call in options for payment.
-However, you can more easily view, print and pay your bill through a secured online portal.
+You will receive your bill via postal mail with options for mail-in, drop-off, online and phone payments.
+You can easily view, print and pay your bill through a secured online portal.
 You'll just need your bill with your account number and account name.
 Watch our how-to video and sign up.
 We suggest you go paperless!
-See what your payment options are in this video.

 The Town requires landscaping to be installed within six months of occupancy for erosion and water quality maintenance.
 Please keep all erosion control measures (e.g. silt fence, straw mat) in place until landscaping is installed.
 Be sure to maintain the graded swales on your property which direct water away from the foundation and channel it toward the sidewalk and ultimately to the storm drain.
 If excessive water over sidewalk appears, it most likely is due to overwatering and immature landscaping.
 Be sure to check with building codes and HOA requirements for landscape changes.